Skip to content

 What Is the .format() Method in Python?

-The .format() method is a built-in string method in Python that allows you to insert values into a string using placeholders written as curly braces {}.
+The .format() method is a Python built-in string method that enables you to place values within a string with the use of placeholders expressed as curly braces {}.

 Introduced in Python 2.7 and 3.0, it was originally designed to replace the older % formatting method and remains a widely used approach, especially in situations where: